Missing People: Relaunch (2007–2008)

-Missing people march (2008)
+Missing People (March 2008)

 In March 2008 hundreds of families of the missing joined to march through London to highlight the impact of someone going missing from their family.
 They called for further government support for the Missing People's charity.
 The march was organised and led by Nicki Durbin, mother of missing Luke Durbin, who went missing after a night out in Ipswich, Suffolk in 2006; Val Nettles, mother of missing Damien Nettles, who was last seen in Cowes on the Isle of Wight in 1996 and Jill Blonsky.
 Radiohead supported the charity with the donation of an exclusive one-off remix tape.

-April saw the first of the award-winning series Missing Live on BBC One.
-Successes included finding more than 100 people over the four-week show.
-Missing People's financial position was strengthened by a landmark decision by the Department for Children, Schools and Families (DCSF) to grant the charity £310,000 in June 2008 and by the appointment of five new trustees, which led to a shortlisting at the Third Sector Awards 2009 for most improved Trustee Board.
-In October 2009 Missing People and Iceland supermarket teamed up to launch milk carton appeals for the missing, following on from the success of a previous initiative with Iceland which had helped to find more than 17 people across millions of cartons.
+In April 2008 Missing Live aired on BBC One.
+More than 100 people were found over the four-week show's airing.
+In June 2008 the charity received a Department for Children, Schools and Families (DCSF) grant of £310,000.
+Five new trustees were appointed, which led to a shortlisting at the Third Sector Awards 2009 for most improved Trustee Board.
+In October 2009 Missing People worked with Iceland supermarket to launch milk carton appeals for the missing.
+Following on from the success of a previous initiative with Iceland which had helped to find more than 17 people across millions of cartons.
 The first new appeal was for Andrew Gosden, a 14-year-old boy last seen at King's Cross Station.
 In December 2009 Missing People launched the first report into the experiences of, and impacts on, the families of missing people called "Living in Limbo".
 Also in December Missing People teamed up with 95.8 Capital FM to launch the Runaway Helpline text service, the first free helpline text service for young people, which was funded by Vodafone Foundation.